largehadroncollider/defcon-guide/DEF CON Guide.md

 Leave your laptop off and in your room, and leave your phone off or in airplane mode when you’re not using it.
 Practice good overall digital hygiene and OPSEC and you’ll be fine.

-If you still feel the need, and you want a semi-free way to procure a nice burner laptop, you could try “purchasing” one from Costco (they have an amazing return policy), and returning it after the con.
-Of course, you might want to hang onto that sweet Kali box, and so you can also find many inexpensive used laptops on eBay.
+If you still feel the need to have a laptop on you and you want a semi-free way to procure a nice burner laptop, you could try “purchasing” one from Costco (they have an amazing return policy) and returning it after the con.
+Of course, you might want to hang onto that sweet Kali box, so you can also find many inexpensive used laptops on eBay.

 ## Room Security/Privacy